bi-labor/es-mssql/exercise3.md

    - Add a new column that contains the age as an integer.
 Check if the string is "NULL", in that case keep the null value, or cast to int.
      - Use the following expression: `[Age] == "NULL" ?
 NULL(DT_I4) : (DT_I4)[Age]`.
 (You may need to change the column name.)
-   - Split the location column into two.
-Create a new _City_ and a new _Country_ column using string operations.
+   - Split the location column into two, and include your neptun code in the text: create a new _City_ and a new _Country_ column using string operations; _Country_ should be prefixed with your neptun code.
      - Take a look at a few examples of the _Location_: they are in the form of "city, state, country"
      - To separate the country find the second comma in the text.
 The rest is the city (you can keep the state included in the city text).
+And prefix the country with your neptun code by concatenating it as a string to the front.
 E.g. "nyc, new york, usa" becomes:
-       - Country: "usa"
+       - Country: "NEPTUN usa"
        - City: "nyc, new york"
    - Find more information on the syntax of the _Expression_ here: <https://docs.microsoft.com/en-us/sql/integration-services/expressions/integration-services-ssis-expressions?view=sql-server-2017)>